RaviVadera/cicd-project/README.md

 5. Setup Analysis with GitLab CI
  - Follow the steps provided from SonarQube admin
  - Update the ```sonar-project.properties``` file with your configuration
+6. On next, push the static analysis should report errors in pipeline and also on the SonarQube dashboard

 ## Create Pipeline